 There is some evidence that breathing and relaxation techniques can help you manage the impact of hot flushes.

-Keep cool
+Keep cool during the day

 It can be hard to manage hot flushes in different environments, particularly during warmer weather.

-During the day, try to:
+During the day, you can:

 • wear layered clothing so you can take some clothes off if you get hot